The novel challenges of Slack eDiscovery (and how to handle them)

 A big part of Slack’s user-friendliness is the amount of customization available to users.
 From color schemes and notification settings to reminders and integrations, individuals can make the application work exactly as they want it to.
 Slack also gives users the ability to both delete and edit messages after sending, which can make things tricky when it comes to preservation.

 Effective preservation for Slack legal holds that also stays in line with your company’s standard retention periods.
 This means your Slack eDiscovery solution retains custodian data even if the source data is deleted or removed.
-You’ll also want to be able see edits and deletions when previewing Slack data during early case assessment.
-Another really useful feature for preservation is ID-mapping capabilities — so that you can identify the same individual across multiple Slack instances or sources even when name/credentials may differ.
+You’ll also want to be able to see edits and deletions when previewing Slack data during ECA.
+Another useful preservation feature is ID-mapping capabilities, so you can identify the same individual across multiple Slack instances or sources even when name/credentials may differ.

 The big takeaway here is that traditional eDiscovery tools haven’t caught up to the sophisticated, complex nature of Slack data.
 If you’ve encountered, or expect to encounter, any of the above challenges, fear not — our platform was built to solve them all.
 Every solution given here is a feature of Onna’s Slack eDiscovery solution.
-By doing all of the above and more, we dramatically cut the time and cost of collecting, processing and reviewing data.
-Our intelligent indexing and machine learning processing paired with precise search capabilities, filtering and tagging, can help you quickly find and export only the data you need.
+By doing all of the above and more, we dramatically cut the time and cost of collecting, processing, and reviewing data.